Contents

 Your Guide to Successful Nonprofit CRM Implementation

-Never fear — in this article, we will walk through the implementation process together from start to finish.
-Along the way, we will highlight key considerations and success factors to help prepare you for your journey.
-All aboard!
+But never fear — In this article, we’ll walk through the implementation process together from start to finish.
+Along the way, we’ll highlight key considerations and success factors to help prepare you for your journey.
+Let’s get started!

 By investing in pre-implementation planning, you start your project with a detailed roadmap and itinerary to help make your travels smoother.
 The pre-implementation planning phase typically happens before the official vendor engagement begins.